Dana Jennings: Education and career

 Jennings was born in October 1957.
 He grew up in the rural town of Kingston, New Hampshire.

 He was the first in his family to go to high school, graduating as valedictorian of Sanborn Regional High School in 1975.
 He then graduated from the University of New Hampshire in 1980.

 Jennings began his career in journalism at the Exeter News-Letter; he later wrote for the New Hampshire Union Leader, Wall Street Journal and New York Times.
-He is the author of six books, including both fiction and non-fiction.
+He is the author of six books across both fiction and non-fiction.

-Jennings was diagnosed with aggressive prostate cancer in 2008; he wrote about his illness and recovery extensively for the New York Times' Well blog.
+Jennings was diagnosed with aggressive prostate cancer in 2008, and he wrote about his illness and recovery extensively for the New York Times' Well Blog.

+Jennings is currently working on a graphic novel - "Toxic Youth: Memories of a Factory Boy" - a thematic follow-up to his 2021 sketchbook exhibit at University of New Hampshire titled Toxic Youth.

 Personal

 After almost 40 years in New Jersey, Jennings moved to Denver, CO, where he and his wife currently live.
-They have two grown sons and three grandchildren.
+They have two grown sons and four grandchildren.

+Jennings can frequently be found walking among the bison in the Rocky Mountain Arsenal.